gwangyu-lee/KlakNDI-visionOS-Demo/README.md

 ```

 ### Copy iOS NDI SDK
-1. Make a `visionOS` folder in `/Library/NDI SDK for Apple/lib/`.
+Make a `visionOS` folder in `/Library/NDI SDK for Apple/lib/`.
 Copy and paste `libndi_ios.a` into the folder.
 And change the name to `libndi_visionos.a`
 <img width="976" alt="Screenshot 2024-08-24 at 2 16 27 AM" src="https://github.com/user-attachments/assets/002f17d4-c29e-413a-b99e-d8836f4920eb">

+### Edit path and name of Xcode project
-2. Use the UnityEditor.iOS.Xcode but edit the path manually.
+There is no `UnityEditor.visionOS.Xcode`, so use it but manually edit the path and Xcode project name.

 PbxModifier.cs
 ```cs